-60. https://news.crunchbase.com/news/with-brazil-le ading-the-way-vc-investment-in-latin-america-hasmore-than-doubled/
+^{59.} https://news.crunchbase.com/news/with-brazil-leading-the-way-vc-investment-in-latin-america-has-more-than-doubled/.

-61. LAVCA (2016): Impact Investing in Latin America Regional Overview.
+^{60.} LAVCA Impact Investing in Latin America Regional Overview, 2016.

 - " NXTP LABS (LAC-wide): invests in early-stage Latin American tech start-ups generating impact at scale and has invested in 198 start-ups.
 In their first tranche of investments, only 2% went to women founders.
 With the new focus on women entrepreneurs (outlined below), their portfolio is more balanced with 25% of investments in women founders.
-NXTP Labs' first fund was US \$38m and it is currently raising a US \$120m impact fund. - " ELEVAR EQUITY (LAC-wide AND INDIA): Since inception in 2006 Elevar has raised four impact investment funds starting with microfinance and then moving into other sectors such as education and agriculture that cross-cut with finance (their latest is a US +\$100m fund).
-Out of the 33 companies in their four funds, to date, they have 8 women Founders or co-Founders - a ratio of about 25%.
-Their portfolio companies have a very strong representation of women in the management team (approximately 50%).
-When Elevar looks at women as customers and in value chains, the picture is particularly rich from a gender dimension.
+NXTP Labs' first fund was US\$38 million and it is currently raising a US\$120 million impact fund.61 - " ELEVAR EQUITY (LAC-wide AND INDIA): Since inception in 2006 Elevar has raised four impact investment funds starting with microfinance and then moving into other sectors such as education and agriculture that cross-cut with finance (their latest is a US +\$100m fund).
+Out of the 33 companies in their four funds, to date, they have 8 women Founders or co-Founders a ratio of about 25%.
+Their portfolio companies have a very strong representation of women in the management team (approximately 50%).62 When Elevar looks at women as customers and in value chains, the picture is particularly rich from a gender dimension.
 One important note is not to limit gender lens investing to a sole focus on women entrepreneurs.
-Deepening their analysis to include women as customers and women through value chains, as Elevar Equity does, creates strong gender lens investing opportunities. - " ALLVP (MEXICO): invests 30% of its portfolio in women-led startups, while having 11% of women entrepreneurs in its pipeline. - " NEW VENTURES (MEXICO) in partnership with Pro Mujer is raising a \$2m fund to support women social entrepreneurs, dispersing loans ranging from US\$ \$25,000 to \$200,000 through a revenue-based model. - " POMONA IMPACT is an impact investment fund based in Guatemala, with a fully deployed pilot fund of \$2 million which invested in 20 companies, 40% of which were women-led businesses.
+Deepening their analysis to include women as customers and women through value chains, as Elevar Equity does, creates strong gender lens investing opportunities. - " ALLVP (MEXICO): more than 30% of its portfolio comes from women-led startups, thus providing a special lens on women.63 - " NEW VENTURES (MEXICO) in partnership with Pro Mujer Mujer is raising a US\$2 million fund to support women social entrepreneurs, dispersing loans ranging from US\$25,000 to US\$200,000 through a revenue-based model. - " POMONA IMPACT is an impact investment fund based in Guatemala, with a fully deployed pilot fund of \$2 million which invested in 20 companies, 40% of which were women-led businesses.
 Pomona is launching a second fund this year (2019) targeting \$30 million to invest in early growth businesses in agriculture and basic services in Central America and will incorporate a gender lens into its due diligence questions process.
-It has also used gender sensitivity training in an effort to address any unconscious biases. - " MAKONDO is a Colombian impact investment fund which focuses on businesses that open access to essential services, economic opportunities and a sustainable environment
+It has also used gender sensitivity training in an effort to address any unconscious biases.64 - " MAKONDO is a Colombian impact investment fund which focuses on businesses that open access to essential services, economic opportunities and a sustainable environment

-62. Qualitative Interview with Marta Cruz, Co-founder NXTP Labs, September 13th 2018
+^{61.} Qualitative Interview with Marta Cruz, Co-founder NXTP Labs, September 13th 2018.